ouspg/PrivacyAndSocialEngineering/4.Open-source_intelligence/README.md

 # **Week 4: Open-source Intelligence**

+What information is publicly available about you?
+The amount can surprise you.

+The exercises this week through some popular methods and sources.
+The information is also used in task three.
 ## **Task 1:** Have I been Pwned

+One of the most typical and critical situations for a person could be the case when their login credentials have been leaked online publicly as a part of a cyber incident or another matter.

 [Have I been Pwned](https://haveibeenpwned.com/) is a site that tracks occurrances of emails and phone numbers in various data leak dumps.